cedricdelpoux/gatsby-remark-normalize-paths/README.md

 `gatsby-remark-normalize-paths` normalize your paths to be gatsby compliant.

-It find absolute paths deeply in the frontmatter and the body of your markdown files and transform them to relative paths.
-If you have empty fields, it delete them (optional).
+It finds absolute paths deeply in the frontmatter and the body of your markdown files and transforms them to relative paths.
+If you have empty fields, it deletes them (optional).

 ## Usecase

--   You use a CMS (eg: [Netlify-cms](https://github.com/netlify/netlify-cms)) to manage your markdown files but it do not format paths like gatsby want to.
+-   You use a CMS (eg: [Netlify-cms](https://github.com/netlify/netlify-cms)) to manage your markdown files but it does not format gatsby-friendly paths.
 -   You use `gatsby-transformer-sharp` and your images fields should not be empty to avoid the error `GraphQL Error Field must not have a selection since type "String" has no subfields` when you build,

 Let's imagine your gatsby data structure is the following: